maxgrok/maxgrok.github/content/pages/contacts.md

 ---

 <h2>Hello there!</h2>
 Have a question about a blog post?
 Want to know more about a topic?
 Have questions about past work?
 Have an exciting new startup you are working on?
+Need a Dapp or smart contract built?

 Feel free to reach out any time. <br /><br />
 <a href="mailto:max@maxgrok.com">Email</a><br />